lino-framework/react/README.md

-# react
+# lino_openui5
-Experimental frontend for the Lino framework using Facebook's React framework
+Experimental frontend for the Lino framework using the Openui5 framework by SAP